 Firewood sales; and

 Thrift stores, second-hand stores, or flea markets.

+Specialized Contractor Businesses ( Ellen, these actually require a special exception They typically have equipment that requires outside storage and would not be appropriate next to the school.)

 The District Commissioner shall have the authority to make minor modifications to the site plan, the architecture, and these stipulations/conditions either before, during, or after the Plan Review Process except for those that: